Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 If you buy specified goods or services subject to the reverse charge and then sell them to another UK VAT-registered business, or a business that’s liable to be registered for UK VAT, and, in the case of mobile phones or computer chips only, the VAT-exclusive invoice value of the goods is £5,000 or more, see section 6, then the reverse charge applies to the onward sale, see section 7 and section 9.

 If the goods or services are sold in any other circumstances, then the appropriate normal VAT accounting rules for the transaction must be followed.
-This includes submission of an EC Sales List in respect of goods supplied to a customer in another member state where applicable, and completion of the RCSL, see section 11.
+This includes completion of the RCSL, see section 11.

 8.3 If you are not registered for VAT but buy specified goods and services

-If you’re in business but are not VAT registered you may need to consider whether buying specified goods and services makes you liable to be registered for VAT.
+If you’re in business but are not VAT registered you may need to consider if buying specified goods and services makes you liable to be registered for VAT.

 8.3.1 For mobile phones and computer chips